An analysis of funding and reach (2014-2019)

 Adrian Bucher, Sheila Mburu, Yaso Kunaratnam, Adam Dinsmore, Callum Boyd, Alice Cross, Alice Norton and Marta Tufet

-This report presents an analysis of the nature and reach of UK Official Development Assistance (ODA) and Wellcome funding for international development research and partnership activities in Nigeria between 2014 – 2019, positioned within the wider profile of the Nigerian national research and innovation system.
+This report presents an analysis of the nature and reach of UK Official Development Assistance (ODA) and Wellcome funding for international development research and partnership activities in Kenya between 2014 – 2019, positioned within the wider profile of the Kenyan national research and innovation system.

-While only a small proportion of UK funding goes to research related to Nigeria, it makes up a large proportion of research funding for the country, making it key to Nigeria’s research ecosystem.
-UK ODA and Wellcome research investment related to Nigeria between 2014 – 2019 totalled £665.4m on 87 research projects.
-However, this is reduced to an estimated £77.7m, after controlling for data limitations (awards to multi-country research projects were equally divided by the number of countries of focus).
-This is comparatively less than the UK funds on research to other countries in Africa (such as South Africa and Kenya).
+The UK has a long history of research partnerships and is one of the largest international research funders in Kenya, making it key to the Kenyan research ecosystem.
+UK ODA and Wellcome investment related to Kenya between 2014 – 2019 totalled £857.3m across 272 research projects.
+However, this is reduced to an estimated £164.4m after controlling for data limitations (awards to multi-country research projects were equally divided by the number of countries of focus).
 Research investments are varied – spanning all the United Nations’ Sustainable Development Goals (SDGs) with strong focus on SDG 3: Good health and well-being, and projects are delivered through complex and diverse funding schemes.